Cuba

-Cuba is one of a few extant Marxist–Leninist one-party socialist states, in which the role of the vanguard Communist Party is enshrined in the Constitution.
-Cuba has an authoritarian regime where political opposition is not permitted.
-Censorship of information (including limits to Internet access) is extensive, and independent journalism is repressed in Cuba; Reporters Without Borders has characterized Cuba as one of the worst countries in the world for press freedom.
+Cuba is a socialist state in which the role of the Communist Party is enshrined in the Constitution.
+Cuba has an authoritarian government wherein political opposition is prohibited.
+Censorship is extensive and independent journalism is repressed; Reporters Without Borders has characterized Cuba as one of the worst countries for press freedom.
+Cuba is a founding member of the UN, G77, NAM, OACPS, ALBA, and OAS.
+Since 1959, Cuba has regarded the U.S. military presence in Guantánamo Bay as illegal.